StevieG47/Service-Robot/README.md

 [![Coverage Status](https://coveralls.io/repos/github/StevieG47/Service-Robot/badge.svg?branch=master)](https://coveralls.io/github/StevieG47/Service-Robot?branch=master)

 ## Overview
 This is an indoor service robot project which can take simple voice commands from the end user, and navigate autonomously to perform a required task.
 This indoor service robot is implemented in ROS Gazebo simulation environment using the TurtleBot as the base platform.
+A custom global planner was written as a plugin, and uses the A* algorithm for planning.
+SLAM was done on the environment to get a map for navigation.

 ## Authors
 - Steven Gambino